Day 1 Bangkok

 Day 3 Chiang Mai

 We arrive in the early morning and have free time to explore for the rest of the day.
 To fill your free time you can chose from a large range of optional activities or stroll the city independently.
 Surrounded by rolling hills, Chiang Mai is the cultural center of Thailand.
 Enclosed by a moat and crumbling walls, the old city features great cafes, shops and over 300 temples.
 Many visitors come here to attend cooking courses, massage classes or yoga lessons.
 It is also a mecca of handicraft production, with a long history of silverwork, woodcarving, pottery-making and weaving.
-A trip out to the countryside is available for those interested in riding elephants or cruising down a stream on a bamboo raft.
+A trip out to the countryside is available for those interested in cruising down a stream on a bamboo raft.
 The fun does not end when the sun goes down, as the night bazaaar opens.
 The bazaar is a series of covered markets, shops and stalls that offer the best selection of handicrafts in Thailand.
 Late afternoon we set off to visit the temple complex, Doi Suthep.
 Here we can delve deeper into Thai Buddhist culture and we may be fortunate enough to witness the chanting of the monks.
 We overnight in Chiang Mai.
 Our hotel is well located within walking distance to Chiang Mai Night Bazaar and other city destinations.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Free wifi is available.
 Approx travel time: Private transport Chang Mai to Doi Suthep temple: 45 mins each way.

 Day 4 Chiang Khong